juzeon/poe-openai-proxy/README.md

 # Rate limit.
 Default to 10 api calls per token in 1 minute
 rate-limit = 10

+# Cool down of seconds.
+One same token cannot be used more than once in n seconds
+cool-down = 3
 ```

 4. Start the Python backend for `poe-api`: